boots-edu/textbook/source/original/Week1.md

 * __Types in Typescript__
 * Typescript has only three basic types.
   * number: Holds any numeric data (e.g. 42 or 3.14159)
-  * string: Holds a string of characters (e.g. “Hello World”)
+  * string: Holds a string of characters (e.g. "Hello World")
   * boolean: Holds the value true or false
 * There are other more complex types we will examine later (like arrays) and we can even create our own types to use in our programs.